jay-abre/jay-abre/README.md

 <h1 align="center">Programmer: A machine that turns coffee into code</h1>
 <p align="center">
   <br><br>Hello!
-I'm James Abrenica, a dedicated Information Technology student at Mapua University with a deep passion for software development.
+I'm James Abrenica, a dedicated Information Technology graduate student at Mapua University with a deep passion for software development.
 My focus is on creating innovative and efficient solutions by leveraging cutting-edge technologies.
 I'm excited about the endless possibilities in tech and eager to connect with like-minded professionals and collaborators.
 </p>

 <h2 align="center">Skills and Tech Stack</h2>